How SGARs affect other animals

 • carnivorous birds often scavenge dead rodents / prey, too

-• carnivorous pets like cats and dogs
+• carnivorous pets, like cats and dogs

 • native mammal carnivores like quolls and Tasmanian Devils